 Right behind them, Brendon de Jonge began to emerge as a star of the International team.
-He teamed with Ernie Els and they never trailed in a 4-and-3 win over Hunter Mahan and Bill Hass, going 8 under when the match ended at the 15th.
+He and Ernie Els never trailed in a 4-and-3 win over Hunter Mahan and Bill Hass, going 8 under when the match ended at the 15th.

 “This guy, he played beautiful and we both played well today,” Els said.

-Spieth and Steve Stricker finally seized control of their match when Spieth made a 15-foot birdie putt on the par-3 eighth, and the Texan made another key birdie on the 12th.
+Steve Stricker and 20-year-old Jordan Spieth finally seized control of their match when Spieth made a 15-foot birdie putt on the par-3 eighth and another key birdie on the 12th.
 They were 3 up with four holes remaining.

-One thing was becoming clear through the relentless appearance of clouds — the course Jack Nicklaus built has been groomed for birdies.
+One thing was becoming clear through the clouds — the course Jack Nicklaus built has been groomed for birdies.

-Nicklaus stood at the back of the press center peering at the scoreboard, and he couldn’t believe the scores he saw from both sides.
-“They say this golf course is tough,” Nicklaus said, although he knows better.
-The greens are among the most pure on the PGA Tour, and they are soft because of the rain.
+The greens are among the purest on the U.S. PGA Tour, and they are soft because of the rain.
 In match play, with 24 of the best players from every continent except Europe, Muirfield Village doesn’t stand much of a chance.